-As of 2005, five nursing homes were located within Ozaukee County:
+As of 202205, fourfive nursing homes were located within Ozaukee County:

-- Cedar Springs Health and Rehabilitation Center (City of Cedarburg) - Heritage Nursing and Rehabilitation Center (City of Port Washington) - Highlands at Newcastle Place (City of Mequon) - Lasata Care Center (City of Cedarburg) - Sarah Chundnow Campus (City of Mequon)
+- Cedarburg Health Services Springs Health and Rehabilitation Center (City of Cedarburg) - Heritage Nursing and Rehabilitation Center (City of Port Washington) - Highlands Health Center at Newcastle Place (City of Mequon) - Lasata Care Center (City of Cedarburg) - Sarah Chundnow Campus (City of Mequon)

-Lasata Heights, Newcastle Place, and the Sarah Chudnow Campus offer a variety of retirement community services ranging from independent living (with additional personal care services) to assisted living and nursing home facilities.
-Newcastle Place is currently in the process of completing its master planned retirement community with an addition to the 51-acre development.
-The facility will add an independent living 50-unit apartment building, six duplex homes and
+Lasata Care Center Heights, and Newcastle Place, and the Sarah Chudnow Campus offer a variety of retirement community services ranging from independent living (with additional personal care services) to assisted living and nursing home facilities.
+Lasata Care Center nursing home is owned and operated by Ozaukee County and is a 130-bed facility providing rehabilitation, long-term, and 24-hour nursing care services.
+The Care Center is part of a senior living campus, also owned and operated by Ozaukee County, that includes a 60-unit residential care apartment complex assisted living facility (Lasata Crossings) and a 60-unit apartment building for independent seniors 62 years of age or older (Lasata Heights).
+In 2008, Newcastle Place is currently in the process of completeding its master planned retirement community with an addition expansion to the 51-acre development by.
+The facility will adding an a 50-unit independent living 50 unit apartment building, six duplex homes, and 19 single-family cottage homes.
+The entire development currently includes 257 units.